Nizaa language: Documentation

-Several details of Nizaa were known as early as 1932, but the language was first documented extensively from 1979 to 1984 by Norwegian linguist Rolf Theil at the University of Oslo.
-However, his research was not published until 1991.
+Initial documentation of Nizaa dates back to 1895, when linguist Carl Meinhof described the Mambiloid languages in his comparative survey of Cameroonian languages, Die Sprachverhältnisse in Kamerun.
+In 1910, German colonial officer and amateur ethnographer, Kurt Friedrich Strümpell, included a wordlist of the language in his work on the "pagan" languages of Adamawa, Wörterverzeichnis der Heidensprachen Adamauas.
+However, the language was first documented extensively by Norwegian linguist Rolf Theil at the University of Oslo, who published his findings in 1991.
 Theil devised the romanisation system of Nizaa and published the first analysis of the language, and he also supervised later research on Nizaa by his student, Bjørghild Kjelsvik.
-Kjelsvik began her work in the Nizaa community via the Evangelical Lutheran Church of Cameroon, which documented local languages in addition to engaging in evangelical conversion work.
+Kjelsvik began her work in the Nizaa community through the Evangelical Lutheran Church of Cameroon, which documented local languages in addition to engaging in evangelical conversion work.

 Classification

-Furthermore, because another language exists in Adamawa Region also called "Nyamnyam", linguists have often confused the two languages, and the exact classification of Nizaa is still in doubt.
-However, in 1983, ALCAM classified Nizaa and Kwanja as Mambiloid languages.
-Finally, Roger Blench in 1988 classified the Mambiloid languages, along with another language family in Nigeria's Adamawa State, the Dakoid languages, as members of the Northern Bantoid languages, which are a subdivision of the Bantoid language family.
+The exact classification of Nizaa is still in doubt.
+In 1983, ALCAM classified Nizaa and Kwanja as Mambiloid languages.
+Roger Blench in 1988 classified the Mambiloid languages, along with another language family in Nigeria's Adamawa State, the Dakoid languages, as members of the Northern Bantoid languages, which are a subdivision of the Bantoid language family.

 However, another linguist, Bruce Connell, disagreed with this classification.
 In 1997, he suggested that the Mambiloid languages form a valid phylogenetic group (or the languages are each others' closest relatives), but also noted that Nizaa and Ndoro are highly divergent and can only be tenatively considered members of the Mambiloid languages.
 He also suggested that lexical and grammatical similarities within the Mambiloid languages are partly due to contact, not just shared ancestry, and that evidence of a phylogenetic relationship between the Mambiloid languages and the Dakoid languages is weak.
 Connell also suggested that the Mambiloid languages may either belong within the South Bantoid languages or may branch off independently from the Bantoid languages, separate from both the Dakoid languages and the South Bantoid languages.